rapiddweller/rapiddweller-benerator-ce/docs/introduction_to_benerator.md

-# Introduction to benerator
+# Goals and Features <br />Introduction to Benerator

 ## Goals

-The core goals of benerator are
+The core goals of Benerator are

 * Generation of data that satisfies complex data validity requirements